Things to do before you apply

 Prepare your forms and documents

-Trustees applying to incorporate as a charitable trust board must complete the an application form (Form CT1).
+You must complete an application form (Form CT1).

 “I hereby certify that this is a correct copy of the trust deed the [name of trust board] as per section 10(2)(a) of the Charitable Trusts Act 1957.”